New blood pressure guidelines means more Americans at risk for heart disease

 High blood pressure raises the risk for heart attacks, strokes and many other problems.
 Only about half of people with hypertension have it under control, according to research.

-Leading cardiologist Dr. Steven Nissen cautions that the findings does not necessarily mean heart disease in the U.S. is worsening.
-Overall, deaths attributed to heart disease has fallen by 17.7 percent in the U.S. over the last several decades, largely due to declining smoking rates.
+Leading cardiologist Dr. Steven Nissen cautions that the findings don't necessarily mean heart disease in the U.S. is worsening.
+Overall, deaths attributed to heart disease have fallen by 17.7 percent over the last several decades, largely due to declining smoking rates.

 A diagnosis of high blood pressure doesn’t automatically mean that medication is needed or that someone actually has coronary artery disease, a common type of heart disease where the arteries that supply blood to the heart become hardened and narrowed.